 Red Cross aircraft carrying more refugees and wounded from Jordan arrived at Beirut airport, Lebanon, yesterday (26 Sept).

-Red Cross aircraft carrying more refugees and wounded from Jordan arrived at Beirut airport, Lebanon, yesterday (26 Sept).
+Background: Red Cross aircraft carrying more refugees and wounded from Jordan arrived at Beirut airport, Lebanon, yesterday (26 Sept).
 On board one of the aircraft was the coffin carrying the body of the soviet cameraman killed during the fighting in Amman.

 As King Hussein's forces regain control in Amman and other parts of Jordan aid aircraft have been flying in to Amman carrying urgently needed food and medical supplies.
 On the return flights to Beirut the aircraft carry seriously wounded victims of the fighting in the Jordanian capital and refugees.
 On arrival at Beirut the wounded are taken by ambulances to hospital.